rschristopher/rschristopher.github.io/src/criticisms/index.md

  sufficiently true that its
  dominance is inevitable?*

-We will explore the
+We will steel-man the
- common criticisms as well as the reasonable and valid criticisms.
+ common criticisms as well as explore reasonable and valid criticisms.
-And in all cases we will propose the strongest version of these criticisms.
+And in all cases we will tackle the strongest version of these criticisms, avoiding the typical inept stupidity found in most Bitcoin critics.